-Social selling is particularly well-suited for B2B and uses social networks to find, connect with and nurture target prospects.
+Social selling on LinkedIn is particularly well-suited for B2B and uses social networks to find, connect with, and nurture target prospects.

 A tool such as LinkedIn Sales Navigator can be used to identify people based on specific criteria, for researching their online activity, and to establish a direct connection with these individuals.